 They will want to take your handgun.
 Do not resist, and do not touch it or move to touch it unless and until they tell you.
 Do what they say when they say and exactly as they say.
 They don’t know you; they don’t trust you; they shouldn’t trust you.

 Expect to be arrested and do not argue or resist if they do arrest you.
 Expect to be taken to a police station where other officers and detectives will try to question you.
 If they do not arrest you but ask you to come to the police department to make a statement, agree to go, but again, tell them only that you will cooperate as soon as you’ve had the chance to speak with your attorney.
 Do not be hostile or argumentative.
 Be polite, but firm in your resolve not to say anything that can be used against you.
 Do not expect the police to understand, to be your friend or to be on your side.
 You have no idea who you’re dealing with, nor do they.
 They will assume you’ve broken the law until they can prove otherwise.
 Some will be interested in proving only that.
-Some–thankfully, few–will hate guns and gun owners more than they hate criminals.
+Some–-thankfully, not most–-will hate guns and gun owners more than they hate criminals.
+The mere fact you’re lawfully carrying a handgun will be a personal insult.
 How do you know which of these is questioning you?

 As long as you have obviously acted within the law, it is possible no charges will be pursued against you, though they may initially be filed, later dismissed, and you may end up spending some time in jail until bond is set.
 In jurisdictions where bond has been abolished, don’t expect that policy to extend to you; it’s for the benefit of felons.
 In such jurisdictions, law-abiding citizens engaging in lawful self-defense against felons may get no such courtesy.
 Ask the McCloskeys.
 All of this is no fun, but is not unusual.
 Your time for argument is always later, in court.
 Do not harangue or insult the police.
-Even if they deserve it, they have ways of making things hard for you, it will never look good later, and will not in any way help your case.
+Even if they deserve it—some may be sufficiently dumb and unprofessional to try to provoke you into an outburst–they have ways of making things hard for you, it will never look good later, and will not in any way help your case.
 It might make an undecided prosecutor charge you.

 Thereafter, expect the robber’s relatives will suddenly discover the robber, despite a rap sheet a mile long, was spending his life helping little old ladies across busy intersections while waiting for an imminent letter from the Vatican announcing his sainthood.
 Expect to be sued.
 It’s insane, but unless you live in a Castle Doctrine/Stand Your Ground state that prohibits it, expect it will happen.
 Even in a Castle Doctrine/SYG state, expect they’ll try to sue you.
 Remember how expensive lawyer’s hourly fees are?
 The good news is you’ll probably eventually win–-and you and your wife are alive to be sued.
 That’s a victory for humanity in and of itself.